axmolengine/axmol/docs/CODING_STYLE.md

 Programmers have to understand the difference between `auto` and `const auto&` or they'll get copies when they didn't mean to.

-The interaction between auto and C++11 brace-initialization can be confusing.
+The interaction between `auto` and braced initialization can be confusing.
 The declarations

 ```cpp
 auto x(3);  // Note: parentheses.